OUR PROJECTS

 Status: Ongoing

 Lake Ontario’s Chinook salmon fishery is one of the largest in the world, but both average and trophy fish sizes have been shrinking in recent years.
 While several factors may be contributing—such as warming waters, changing food supply, and shifts in lake-wide productivity—it’s been hard to pinpoint which mechanisms matter most.
 This project by Drs.
-Hale and McCann develops a model that captures key predator-prey dynamics between Chinook and alewife, embedding them within the broader Lake Ontario food web.
+Kayla Hale and Kevin McCann develops a model that captures key predator-prey dynamics between Chinook and alewife, embedding them within the broader Lake Ontario food web.
 By comparing real-world data with predictions from different ecological scenarios, the model helps test which interventions could best support large, resilient Chinook populations.
+Other collaborators on this project include the OMNR.

 How Can Monitoring Data Guide better management decisions ?